AABoyles/bettermath/README.md

 bettermath is a javascript module for a variety of useful numerical computations on arrays of numbers.

-It's designed to work seamlessly as a [mixin](https://en.wikipedia.org/wiki/Mixin) with the standard `Math` object, However, I know that messing with standard globals makes some people sick to their stomachs, so it doesn't do it automatically.
+It's designed to work seamlessly as a [mixin](https://en.wikipedia.org/wiki/Mixin) with the standard `Math` object, However, I know that extending standard globals is usually a bad idea, so it doesn't do it automatically.

 ## INSTALLATION